Tuesday, July 10, 2018

 Continually unfolding worlds

 Modes of listening are not fixed perspectives but are continually unfolding in a dialectical process where the mode of listening is constantly re-adjusted and reinterpreted according to new sensory intuitions and knowledge.
 It is in a sense not too dissimilar to how the process of interpretation has been described through the hermeneutical circle.
 This process of interpretation unfolds both throughout the course of our lives—as we return to pieces of music, our understanding of them has changed—as well as being a dynamic process that unfolds during the course of listening to the music.
 As the music unfolds, our interpretation changes, and our mode of listening is constantly in a process of adjustment.
 A mode of listening is never a fixed perspective.
-Using the dynamic hermeneutical circle as a metaphor helps to shed light on the following bit of conversation between Xenakis and Feldman.
-It was recorded the day after both of them attended a performance of Feldman's Trio (1980):
+Using the dynamic hermeneutical circle as a metaphor helps to shed light on the following bit of conversation between Xenakis and Feldman recorded the day after both of them attended a performance of Feldman's Trio (1980):

 Xenakis: I must tell you that usually I can’t stand such a long piece, but yesterday I could, although it was very late.
 I could follow the things that you were doing and I was attracted by what I heard.
 This is a positive thing because when you’re not attracted then you’ll forget it.
 I was pinned by the sounds and by the preparation of the sounds, which I think is the most important thing you have done.
 Of course, that comes from the quality of what I heard, including the performance-quality.
 Except for that chord that I didn’t quite understand. . .